What is Nesting? — The Core Automation Technology for Print, Sticker & Cutting

 3. Hybrid Nesting — The Most Effective Approach in Practice

 In sticker production shops it is common to print dozens of the same design while simultaneously filling spare space with other orders.
-Hybrid nesting is purpose-built for this real-world workflow.
+Hybrid nesting is purpose-built for this real-world workflow — see how group nesting works for the detail.

 This is exactly the approach Pressria Bridge uses.